collapsed-stacks/startups/questions/5935/how-do-i-name-my-business.md

 - tagged: `naming`
 - score: 5

-<p>Having worked full time as a developer and freelance designer, the time has been arriving for a while to start up my own business.
+Having worked full time as a developer and freelance designer, the time has been arriving for a while to start up my own business.
 However, I'm having trouble coming up with a name.
-I want something that will really last. </p>
+I want something that will really last.

-<p>I've brainstormed many names, mapped out my values and vision for the business but what I come up with really doesn't seem to cut it.
+I've brainstormed many names, mapped out my values and vision for the business but what I come up with really doesn't seem to cut it.
 I need more angles for coming up with names.
 Companies like Google and Apple both have names that are nothing to do with their products, but they are great names.
-How can I come up with such a great name?</p>
+How can I come up with such a great name?

 ## Answer 5938